 Q) What was the task of the Prophet Muhammad peace be upon him?

-Prophets task is to convey the message of Allah to the people, show them the right path and provide a living example for people to follow;.
+Prophets task is to convey the message of Allah to the people, show them the right path and provide a living example for people to follow.
 Ultimately, Allah will only hold them responsible for conveying the message.
 Prophet Mohammad did convey the message with complete sincerity, honesty and keenness.
 Islam has two sources of religious teachings : The Quran and the sayings of prophet Mohammad.
 The Messenger peace be upon him was the practical application of Islam.
-He explained and taught people all aspect of the message revealed to him and how to practice it in people life.
-He taught people how to worship Allah correctly, how to pray, how to give charity, how to manage their whole life in all aspects: socially, politically, economy etc. according to their creator will so they can achieves happiness.
+He explained and taught people all aspect of the message revealed to him and how to practice it in the daily life.
+He taught people how to worship Allah correctly, how to pray, how to give charity, how to manage their whole life in all aspects: socially, politically, economically etc. according to their creator will, so that they can achieve happiness.

 (Obey Allah and obey the Messenger, but if you turn away, then the duty of Our Messenger is only to convey the message clearly.). {64/12}